rafael-ab/cukieswap/README.md

 ## Running tests ⚙️

-_Run the tests to verify the swapping logic_
+_Run the tests to verify the swapping logic and upgradeability_

 ```
 npm run test